-Cricketers are batsmen...
+Cricketers of either gender are batsmen...

 Quite a gap since I last typed this 'Ramble' you might say - and you'd be right.
 The County Championship, the international season and plans to move house have kept me struggling to upload even a few of the many photos I have taken this summer.
 I nearly typed 'County Champs' but they will for ever be embedded in my mind with the Cambridge or Taunton festivals which I look back on with much affection, but festivals these days are reserved for the Juniors with their Junior Super 2s and Junior Super 4s.